Guy's and St Thomas' NHS Foundation Trust: Facilities

 The trust has one of the eleven Genomics Medicines Centres associated with Genomics England which opened across England in February 2014.

 The trust is a partner in Viapath a London-based provider of pathology services jointly owned with Serco, and King's College Hospital NHS Foundation Trust.

 It is one of the biggest provider of specialised services in England, which generated an income of £383.7 million in 2014/5.

 In October 2018 it had to impose geographical limits on specialist paediatric referrals for dermatology and urology after a large increase in referrals from North London, Kent and Sussex made the waiting times unmanageable.

 It made a contract with Johnson & Johnson in 2017 to open eight new operating theatres by 2020.
 The first one opened in April 2019.
 This was part of a plan for an Orthopaedic Centre of Excellence in a deal worth up to £310 million, but the plan was dropped in 2022 because of the 'impact of covid'.

+In 2021, the trust launched the UK's first multidisciplinary Klinefelter's syndrome clinic speciality for young people aged 16-21.
+Based at the Rare Diseases Centre at St Thomas Hospital, the clinic brings medical specialities in a single service.

 Private patients

 The Trust offers a range of services privately including assisted conception, services for children and maternity.
-Other complex care specialties including cardiology, vascular and thoracic surgery, gynaecology, general surgery and medicine are available at the Westminster Unit.
-Guy's and St Thomas' Private Healthcare also specialise in adult and children's renal transplantation and operate one of the largest programmes in Europe.
+Other complex care specialities including cardiology, vascular and thoracic surgery, gynaecology, general surgery and medicine are available at the Westminster Unit.
+Guy's and St Thomas' Specialist Care also specialise in adult and children's renal transplantation and operate one of the largest programmes in Europe.

 The Trust built a £100 million integrated cancer centre in conjunction with HCA Healthcare near London Bridge in 2016.

 The Trust entered into a contract with Johnson & Johnson in November 2017 for £310 million thought to run for 10 years.
 It includes a "managed service agreement" for the procurement of prosthetics, surgical instruments and other consumables for orthopaedic surgery and the development of eight new operating theatres on the Guy's hospital site.